thomasvilches/ROI_analysis/README.md

 - Jensen was implemented.
 We need to set up the vaccine efficacy against variants.

 Huge Changes in vac_time were made.
 I tested and it is vaccinating properly.
 A time-varing proportion of vaccines (brand) was implemented.
-Also, the children vaccination was fixed.
-Need to set the right day for it.

 **Still Organizing ROI**